Changes to education regulations could impact W. Va. school systems - West Virginia Press Association

 “While the new state board seems to be moving away from testing students as often as they have, having these ESSA guidelines allows for a more diversified curriculum rather than a test-driven curriculum,” he said.
 “However, any difference in measuring student and school progress could be a large change for the state.”

-The teacher preparation rule, which ensures that new instructors are classroom-ready across the nation, requires states to issue annual ratings for teacher-prep programs, with low-performing ones losing eligibility for federal student aid.
+The teacher preparation rule, which ensures new instructors are classroom-ready across the nation, requires states to issue annual ratings for teacher-prep programs, with low-performing programs losing eligibility for federal student aid.

 While the U.S. Senate has yet to act on the matter, Iaquinta said he is hoping for stability for education in the future.